joer14/ThesisPaper/source/13_appendix_1.md

 2 & More & You are stepping out of the realm of current standard practice.
 You are relying on 1) the data used in the model reflecting the patient group seen in your practice, 2) the statistical methods used being the most appropriate. \\ \hline
-3 & More & A bit of a 'black box' - I would want to see more about validation before fully implementing \\ \hline 4 & Equally & would like to know more about the stats and the mechanisms that are responsible for the predictions \\ \hline 5 & More & Lack of prospective trial using this method to provide validation of this tool \\
-6 & More & Still have to take in consideration other complications with regard to thrombus formation, bleeding risk, clearance (renal injury), other coagulation factors, etc. \\
+3 & More & A bit of a 'black box' - I would want to see more about validation before fully implementing \\ \hline 4 & Equally & would like to know more about the stats and the mechanisms that are responsible for the predictions \\ \hline 5 & More & Lack of prospective trial using this method to provide validation of this tool \\ \hline 6 & More & Still have to take in consideration other complications with regard to thrombus formation, bleeding risk, clearance (renal injury), other coagulation factors, etc. \\ \hline
 7 & More & The fractions in calculation makes hard to adminster we could round up for example 18.2 to 18 that way it would be more applicable \\ \hline
 8 & More & None \\ \hline
 9 & More & None; very helpful \\ \hline